-- For Linux operating system versions that use systemd (including CentOS 7, and Ubuntu version 15.04 and later), see "Install a Component as a Service for a systemd Boot System" on the next page. - For Linux operating system versions that use System V, see "Install a Component as a Service for a System V Boot System" on the next page.
+- For Linux operating system versions that use systemd (including CentOS 7, and Ubuntu version 15.04 and later), see Install a Component as a Service for a systemd Boot System, below. - For Linux operating system versions that use System V, see Install a Component as a Service for a System V Boot System, on the next page.